BlueDot-global/bluedot-support/API Support/R/README.md

     install.packages("httr")
     install.packages("jsonlite")

 To execute sample code you can slightly modify it to add output of data and run all from the terminal.
-In this example we request data for diesase with ID = 55
+In this example we request data for disease with ID = 55

     res = pull_case_counts_api(55)
     res